evanberkowitz/supervillain/supervillain/generator.rst

 .. autoclass :: supervillain.generator.villain.LinkUpdate
    :members:

+When $W=1$ the combination of the :class:`~.SiteUpdate` and :class:`~.LinkUpdate` are ergodic.
+But when $W>1$ the :class:`~.LinkUpdate` only offers changes to $n$ by multiples of $W$ to preserve the constraint $dn = 0 \text{ mod }W$.
+For an ergodic algorithm when $W>1$ we need to offer ways to change $n$ by 1 (less than $W$) while maintaining the constraint.
+We need to make closed updates to $n$, which can be broken up into :class:`~.villain.ExactUpdate`\ s (which are automatically closed) and :class:`~.villain.HolonomyUpdate`\ s.

 .. autoclass :: supervillain.generator.villain.FlatUpdate
    :members:

+.. autoclass :: supervillain.generator.villain.HolonomyUpdate
+   :members:

+The combination of the :class:`~.SiteUpdate`, :class:`~.LinkUpdate`, :class:`~.FlatUpdate`, and :class:`~.HolonomyUpdate` is ergodic even when $W>1$.
+But it can be slow to decorrelate.
+As mentioned, the :class:`~.HolonomyUpdate` often rejects because it touches a macroscopic number of variables.
+A major issue is that the route across the torus is very rigid: it's just a straight shot.
-But, also, as an *algorithm* the neighborhood update also suffers because it can only make small changes in a local area.
-Smarter algorithms can make high-acceptance updates to many variables across the lattice, which can help overcome *critical slowing down*.
+Smarter *worm algorithms* can make high-acceptance updates to many variables across the lattice, which can help overcome *critical slowing down*.

 ^^^^^^^^^^^^^^^